 From large features like Dark Mode to little additions like new Memoji hairstyles, all of it was put together with a lot of care and precision at Cupertino.
 But there’s a lot more we didn’t touch on here.

 To keep your iOS experience flourishing, be sure to check out our favorite iPhone features that’ll help you stay productive.
-And if you haven’t updated yet, see our guide on how to update your iPhone successfully.
+And if you haven’t updated yet, see our guide on how to update your iPhone successfully or how to troubleshoot iPhone update problems.